 Countless novels about recovery and addiction have become available to the recovering addict to support their journey.
 Port of Call hand picks some of the standout titles currently available on Amazon.

 Denial and addiction often go hand in hand.
-Many people we speak with are living alongside an addict or an alcoholic who refuses to acknowledge they have a problem.
-This phenomenon is not uncommon and denial is very much a symptom of addiction.
+Many people we speak with are living alongside an addict or an alcoholic who refuses to acknowledge they have a problem, and may need help from an alcohol rehab facility.
+This is not uncommon and denial is very much a symptom of addiction.
 Often an addicted person is the very last to person to recognise the destruction caused by their behaviour.